Why don’t you ever write fiction?

 “But you’re so good at making stuff up.”

 He was right with that.
 I am good at making stuff up, but more in a way to skirt trouble when I was young while answering my parents ever familiar question of “where have you been, young lady?”
 Necessity, not creativity.
 Making up stories about random people I see or sometimes don’t see, is something I’ve enjoyed for as long as I can remember, both with my sisters and my children.
 Several years ago driving from LA to Ojai with my LA kids to celebrate my birthday, someone in the car (who wasn’t me) started talking about a woman named Kendra and her most recent escapade at work.
 It took me a few minutes to realize, oh, we’re doing that… then I joined right in adding to the comments about Kendra and the last insurance convention she attended, which was a bit of a disaster as everyone in the car recalled.
 Of course we all had pictures in our mind of Kendra- what she looked like, how she talked, and of course what she did at the convention to make it memorable in all of our made-up stories.
-Random conversations about a made up person just begin.
-There is never any rhyme or reason to any of it and I remember being especially amazed at the fine tuned ability everyone in the car had, not missing a detail.
+Random conversations about a made up person just begin with my kids and I. There is never any rhyme or reason to any of it and I remember being especially amazed at the fine tuned ability everyone in the car had, not missing a detail.
 They’ve paid attention and have learned by listening.
 Of course the farther into the story we got, the funnier it became, which feeds all of the storytellers.
 Responses were seamless, as if we were reading scripts.
 I realized my kids had all witnessed me doing this with my sisters and without any instruction or prompts from me, had carried on the tradition proudly and passed it onto their partners.
-I remember a fun birthday celebration in Ojai, but remember the stories about Kendra in our drive there even more.
+I remember a fun birthday celebration in Ojai, but remember the stories about Kendra at the convention even more.

 This has happened at airports, restaurants, hikes and stores with my sisters and with quick lightning rounds while waiting next to a car at a stop light.
 I have no idea where this odd game of ours originated, but we’ve all got it and we all love doing it.
 People outside of our storytelling family have reacted in one of two ways — they joined right in without explanations as to what we are doing or why, or they look puzzled and confused and explaining the odd behavior that we’ve taken to such ridiculous lengths is never easy.